Quantum many-body scarring from Kramers-Wannier duality: Abstract

 \section{Abstract}

 Kramers-Wannier duality, a hallmark of the Ising model, has recently gained renewed interest through its reinterpretation as a non-invertible symmetry with a state-level action.
 Using sequential quantum circuits (SQC), we argue that this duality governs the stability of quantum many-body scar (QMBS) states in a nonintegrable model, depending on whether the dual preserves the embedding conditions for scarring.
-This is supported by striking agreement between first-order perturbation theory and numerics, which capture scar dynamics despite chaotic spectra.
-Our results suggest that non-invertible dualities provide both a generative mechanism for new QMBS and a diagnostic for their stability.
+This is supported by good agreement between first-order perturbation theory and numerics, which capture scar dynamics despite chaotic spectra.
+Our results establish non-invertible dualities as both a generative mechanism and a diagnostic tool for quantum many-body scarring, offering a generalized symmetry-based route to weak ergodicity breaking.